 Enterprise MCP deployment demands robust security controls.
 MintMCP provides:

-- SOC 2 Type II Attestation: Third-party audited security controls
+- SOC 2 Type II Audited: Third-party audited security controls

-- GDPR-Ready Audit Trails: Logging that can support accountability and review workflows
+- Audit Trails: Logging that can support accountability, compliance, and review workflows

 - Enterprise Access Controls: Manage authentication, permissions, and auditability across MCP deployments